-The school should follow part 3 of 'Keeping Children Safe in Education' (KCSiE) and pay full regard to 'Safer Recruitment' requirements including but not limited to:

-- verifying candidates' identity and academic or vocational qualifications - obtaining professional and character references - checking previous employment history and ensuring that a candidate has the health and physical capacity for the job, - UK Right to Work - clear enhanced DBS check - any further checks as appropriate to gain all the relevant information to enable checks on suitability to work with children.
+The school should pay full regard to 'Safer Recruitment' practice including scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.

-Evidence of these checks must be recorded on the Single Central Record.
+It also includes undertaking interviews and appropriate checks including disclosure & barring check, barred list checks and prohibition checks.
+Evidence of these checks must be recorded on our Single Central Record.